RentInform/Rent-Inform-FE/README.md

 <!-- ROADMAP -->
 ## Roadmap

+Features added to MVP 2.0 as of July 2023:
+* Build out property details page for displaying more information about property to users
+* Add map with address marker to property details page
+* Add information about nearby parks to property details page
+* Update UI to improve accessibility and design

 Additional features, functionality, and potential refactors:
 * Standard user registration and log in (to be added to the OAuth workflow)
 * Two-factor authentication